warrior1211421/Gaming-Techies/content/posts/best-motherboard-for-i7-4790k-top-5-lists-buying-guide.md

   - summary_award: Best to Avoid Overheating
     paragraphs:
       - paragraph: >-
-          Here we are with our last product on the list of 5 best motherboards that you can get for your i7 4790K.
-It is another **best-quality motherboard** that you can buy without giving it a second thought, and we bet you are going to get amazing results for the performance.
+          Here we are with our last product on the list of the 5 best motherboards that you can get for your i7 4790K.
+It is another **best-quality motherboard** that you can buy without giving it a second thought, and we bet you are going to get amazing results for its maximum performance.

-          Just like all other amazing motherboards that we have mentioned in our list, this motherboard also has some most fascinating features that you will definitely appreciate having.
+          Like all other amazing motherboards that we have mentioned in our list, this motherboard also has some of the fascinating features you will definitely appreciate.
 Here are some of its features that we suggest you have a closer look at before making the final choice.

-          It comes with a 5x protection feature that is amazing in adding reliability, durability and quality to the build.
-Also, the motherboard has an amazing USB 3.0 Boost that provides your system with up to 170% faster transfer speed when compared to any traditional USB 3.0.
+          It comes with a 5x protection feature that adds reliability, durability, and quality to the build.
+Also, the motherboard has an amazing USB storage 3.0 Boost that provides your system with up to 170% faster transfer speed when compared to any traditional USB 3.0.

-          Moreover, to provide you with better networking control, it comes preset with real-time network bandwidth management technology.
-This helps it to maintain the speed for all the networks and helps it to make even better support for all of these.
+          Moreover, it comes preset with real-time network bandwidth management technology to provide you with better networking control.
+This helps it maintain the speed for all the networks and helps it to make even better support for all of these.

           To make its temperature normal and enable it to work at a better speed by avoiding any overheating issues, the motherboard comes with a case fan control and a dedicated CPU.
-These extract any extra heat from the system and make your system’s functionality even better.
+These extract any extra heat from the system and improve your system’s functionality.
     pros:
       - pro: Amazing performance
       - pro: "Durable manufacturing "